Almilam/Project1/README.md

 The idea of this particular product came to mind because of a need for a new notebook, as one provided by Code Institute for this boot camp started to run out due to many notes taken in the class.
 Then the author created the original logo and design for the Full Stack Developer Notebook (appears on the first page of the website) the design was implemented using the PhotoScape X version and then the design was uploaded to redbubble.com (print on demand website for independent artists).

-The project solved a problem and the designed notebook was purchased, and designs were applied to other products hoodies, mugs and stickers.
+The project solved a problem and the designed notebook was purchased, and designs were applied to other products, such as hoodies, mugs and stickers.

 Features